companat/compare-surf-tools/README.md

 * heatmap_plot.R   !
 Script to check possible mis-alignment of label names
 * pairs_plot.R     !
 Script to create tool-pair plots with scatterplot in lower triangle, histograms on main diagonal, and correlation coefficients (Pearson) on the upper diagonal.

+There are also Rmd scripts in this directory:
+* double_check.Rmd      !
+A script to double check that the ROIs at least matched up in the same way across the data sources.
+* dx_effect_testing.Rmd !
+Script to look at diagnostic effects in the thickness data.

 In the 'bin' directory, there is the following Rmd script:
 * LandRvolumes_comparison.Rmd  !
 Script to...